 Staff Lead: Gerry Beck, PhD

-The Health Outcomes Research & Clinical Epidemiology Section provides physicians with quality-of-life assessment tools, cost effectiveness analyses, and epidemiological research.
-We develop and test state-of-the-art models for use in outcome risk calculators for cancers, heart disease, diabetes, etc., and help physicians determine the best choices for patient care.
+Health Outcomes Research & Clinical Epidemiology collaborates with clinical investigators and industry partners on quality-of-life assessment tools, cost effectiveness analyses and epidemiological research.
+We develop and test state-of-the-art models for use in outcome risk calculators for diseases including cancers, heart disease and diabetes, and help physicians determine the best choices for patient care.

 Staff Lead: Michael Kattan, PhD

-The Statistical Genetics & Bioinformatics Section works with investigators to design, conduct, and interpret analyses of genetic data.
-We can help you with a variety of genetic studies, including gene expression, genome-wide association, eQTL, integrated omic and next-generation sequencing studies.
+Molecular & Translational Data Sciences works with investigators to design, conduct and interpret analyses of genetic data.
+Along with our collaborators, we perform a variety of genetic studies, including gene expression, genome-wide association, eQTL, integrated omic and next-generation sequencing studies.

 Staff Lead: John Barnard, PhD